chasb96/cron/README.md

   }
 }
 ```
 Any or even all of the fields can be left blank or not even specified.
-Cron will use a default in it's place.
+Tasker will use a default in it's place.

 #### Notification Lists